Mise à jour: 12 Sep 2023

 In addition to promoting environmentally sustainable practices in communities, IFRC offices are actively reducing their own carbon emissions.
 The World Disasters Report 2020 highlighted how climate change is already devastating lives and livelihoods, and they will only get worse unless immediate and determined action is taken.
 A review of climate disaster trends is presented in the World Disasters Report 2020, which also offers recommendations for addressing the humanitarian impacts of the climate crisis.

-IISD provides research and advisory services on infrastructure and project finance and helps policy-makers and their many stakeholders understand the technical dynamics associated with investments in both large and small projects and develop their skills in managing infrastructure and project financing.
+IISD provides research and advisory services on infrastructure and project finance and helps policy-makers and stakeholders develop their skills in managing project and infrastructure finance.

 The International Union for Conservation of Nature (IUCN) is a global authority on the status of the natural world and the measures needed to safeguard it.
 Since January 2012, IUCN is a member of the research project URBES (Urban Biodiversity and Ecosystem Services) which aims to inform urban management and decision-makers on how to best integrate the natural environment and human needs.